1twalters01/Summarize_app/Documentation/Database Schema/02 Profile.md

 )
 ```

-Overides default theme if here
+Overides device type theme if there
+User may want x theme for all PCs but on a specific one they might want a different theme due to it using OLED.